remotion-dev/remotion/packages/docs/docs/getrenderprogress.md

 ### `region`

-The region in which the lambda function is located in.
+The region in which the Lambda function is located in.

 ### `functionName`